How to Find Your Birth Parents in a Closed Adoption

 How DNA Can Help with Your Adoption Reunion Search

 There have been many technological advancements in the past 40 years that have helped those who are searching for their birth family members.
-The internet is a prime example: it was created in the late 1980s, universally adopted in the early 2000s, and is responsible for such indispensable tools as email and social media.
+The internet is a prime example: it was created in the late 1980s and is responsible for such indispensable tools as social media and global registries.
 Around the same time, DNA testing and profiling became more commonplace.
-In this article we talk about the science of DNA, the technological advancements that have happened in the field, and how it can help those who are taking part in an adoption reunion search.

 What is DNA?

-Let’s begin by describing deoxyribonucleic acid using the easiest possible terms: DNA is a large number of atoms stuck together that form a molecule shaped like a long, spiralling ladder.
-Inside that molecule is our genetic 'code' or recipe, and it is found in every living organism.
-In fact 99% of the DNA sequences in the human genome are identical, and it’s the remaining 1% that offers distinct information related to a person’s heritage.
-This is because DNA traits are passed down from generation to generation.
+Let’s begin by describing deoxyribonucleic acid using the easiest possible terms: DNA is a large number of atoms stuck together that form a molecule shaped like a long, spiraling ladder.
+Inside that molecule is our genetic "code," found in every living organism.
+In fact, 99% of the DNA sequences in the human genome are identical; it’s the remaining 1% that offers distinct information related to a person’s heritage.
+Because DNA traits are passed down from generation to generation, it acts as a biological "GPS" for finding family.

 Deoxyribonucleic acid was discovered in 1869 by Swiss-born biochemist Fredrich Miescher but it took about 80-years for its importance in genetic inheritance to be fully realized, and another 40-years before DNA testing became an important tool in such things as paternity tests.